gvwilson/sensibleadventures/short-stories/arecibo.md

 *Later,
 Alinta pokes at the lion's protruding ribs and says it must have been desperate with hunger.
-It is the last lion they ever see---the last one *anyone* ever sees.
+It is the last one they ever see---the last one *anyone* ever sees.
-She makes a cloak from its pelt, but it is lost in a flood many years later and many miles away.
+She makes a cloak from its pelt, but it is lost in a fire many years later.
-The old woman lives another season, but is never able to go back up the mountain to track the sun and moon and stars with her stones.
+The old woman lives another season, but is never able to go back up the mountain to look at the sky.
 She wonders sometimes who the stranger was and whether he ever found a way count the spaces between the stars.*